Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 4. Select *Private*.
 5. Then click *Create repository*.

 To create a private repository on GitHub Desktop, perform the following actions:

+1. In the top menu click *File*.
+2. Then select *New repository...*.
+3. In the specified field, type the name of the repository.
+4. Select a local path.
+5. Then click *Create repository*.
+Now, the repository is available on your local machine.
+6. If you want to publish a repository on GitHub, select *Publish repository* on the main GitHub Desktop screen.
+7. Select *Keep this code private*.
+8. Then click *Publish repository*.